ayufan/gitlab-ci-multi-runner/docs/commands/README.md

 present in `.gitlab-ci.yml`.
 The command should be executed from the root directory of your Git repository that contains `.gitlab-ci.yml`.

+`gitlab-runner exec` will clone the current state of the local Git repository.
+Make sure you have committed any changes you want to test beforehand.

 For example, the following command will execute the job named **tests** locally using a shell executor: